cmillar70/Engierring_4_Notebook/README.md

 ### Reflection

-I couldn't out by myself how to properly define the "domath" function.
+I couldn't figure out by myself how to properly define the "domath" function.
+All you really need is a variable to make a function.
+Each time the value changes you return a different string.

 ## Quadratic_Calculator